Luidog/fms-api-client/README.md

 > File [./examples/results/transform-utility-example.json](./examples/results/transform-utility-example.json)

-#### ContainerData Utility
+#### Container Data Utility

-The containerData utility will retrieve FileMaker container data by following the links returned by the Data API.
+The container data utility will retrieve FileMaker container data by following the links returned by the Data API.
 This utility will accept either a single data object or an array of objects.
 The utility will use the `field` parameter to target container data urls in the data parameter.
 This utility also requires a `name` parameter which will be used to target a data property that should be used as the file's name.
 If a name parameter is provided that is not a property or nested property in the `data` parameter, the name parameter itself will be used.
 The `destination` parameter should be either 'buffer' to indicate that an object with a file's name and buffer should be returned or the path, relative to the current working directory, where the utility should write container data to a file.
 This utility will also accept optional request `parameters` to modify the http request.

 `containerData(data, field, destination, name, parameters)`